lagom/lagom/docs/manual/java/guide/cluster/MigratingToAkkaPersistenceTyped.md

 @[akka-jackson-serialization-command-after](../../../../../dev/sbt-plugin/src/sbt-test/sbt-plugin/akka-persistence-typed-migration-java/shopping-cart-akka-persistence-typed/src/main/java/com/example/shoppingcart/impl/ShoppingCartCommand.java)

 The `ActorRef<R> replyTo` is necessary to know where to send the response to.
-It must be added to all command classes and adding it has implication on the serialization of those classes.
+It must be added to all command classes and adding it has implications on the serialization of those classes.
 Make sure to review the [[Serialization]] pages later in this reference documentation.

 ### Replies